opis-colibri/core/1.x/routing/routes.md

 });
 ```

-Another way of creating a route is through direct invocation of the collector object.
+Another way of creating a route is through the direct invocation of the collector object.

 ```php
 // Implicit GET